sorrycc/sorrycc/README.md

 ### Hi there 👋

-I'm ChenCheng, an Front-End Programmer at Alipay.
+I'm ChenCheng, a Front-End Programmer at Alipay.

 - 🔭 I’m currently working on [umijs](https://github.com/umijs/umi)
 - 📫 How to reach me: sorrycc#gmail.com